bunsenstraat/weclip/wp-content/plugins/drag-and-drop-multiple-file-upload-contact-form-7/readme.txt

 = 1.2.6.0 =
 * Fixed - Allow to upload file with the same filename.
-* Fixed - Can't upload image after delecting (https://wordpress.org/support/topic/cant-upload-image-after-deleting-it/)
+* Fixed - Can't upload image after deleting (https://wordpress.org/support/topic/cant-upload-image-after-deleting-it/)
 * Fixed - Max-file issue (https://wordpress.org/support/topic/max-file-issue/)
 * Added - a note message when file reached the max-file Limit ( "To inform user that some of the files are not uploaded" ).
 * Added - Better Ajax deletion ( Remove files from the server - Only if `Send As Attachment` is checked )